reactjs/react.dev/src/content/learn/updating-arrays-in-state.md

 </Sandpack>

-Here, you use the `[...list]` spread syntax to create a copy of the original array first.
-Now that you have a copy, you can use mutating methods like `nextList.reverse()` or `nextList.sort()`, or even assign individual items with `nextList[0] = "something"`.
+## Updating objects inside arrays {/*updating-objects-inside-arrays*/}

-However, **even if you copy an array, you can't mutate existing items _inside_ of it directly.** This is because copying is shallow--the new array will contain the same items as the original one.
+**Even if you copy an array, you can't mutate existing items _inside_ of it directly.** This is because copying is shallow--the new array will contain the same items as the original one.
 So if you modify an object inside the copied array, you are mutating the existing state.
 For example, code like this is a problem.

 ```js
 const nextList = [...list];